ilovespectra/ilovespectra/RAK4631/Weather-Monitor/README.md

   <p>Navigate back to Datacake and paste the Device ID in the correct field in the Datacake 'Network Server' window, and click 'Update'.</p>
   <p>Head back over to Helium Console and select the 'Flows' tab from the menu on the left hand side of the screen.
 Click the plus sign to add nodes, and drag your Datacake integration and your Weather Monitor to the board.
 Connect the dots!
 Just click to add a line connecting the two.
 That's it, you're set.</p>
 <img src="images/hcflow.png" alt="" width="800px" height="auto"><br>
-<p>Now head over to your dashboard and toggle the edit switch in the right of "Permissions" and edit it however you like, this is my configuration.
+<p>Now head back over to your dashboard one last time and toggle the edit switch in the right of "Permissions" and edit it however you like, this is my configuration.
 You can duplicate or add fields, and customize their data and appearence really easily. <i>Piece of Datacake!</i></p>
   <br><img src="images/datacakedash.png" alt="" width="900px" height="auto">
   <p>Enjoy!</p>
   <p><i>(Edit: The LoRa data fields no longer appear to function after editing the code, but again I do not need the data.
 You'll need to troubleshoot that if you do.)</i></p>